2do2go/node-mhook/README.md

 ## Usage

 Define your actions, bind hooks on them, trigger actions.
 When you trigger an action all binded hooks will be sequentially executed.
+Be careful, hook function should return promise or call provided callback, otherwise trigger will hang.

 ```js